GenXProject/GenX.jl/README.md

 1. Download or clone the GenX repository on your machine.
 For this tutorial it will be assumed to be within your home directory: `/home/youruser/GenX`.
 ### Creating the Julia environment and installing dependencies
+You could either start from a default terminal or a Julia REPL terminal.
+#### For a default terminal:
 2. Start a terminal and navigate into the `GenX` folder.
 3. Type `julia --project=.` to start an instance of the `julia` kernel with the `project` set to the current folder.
 The `.` indicates the current folder.
 On Windows the location of Julia can also be specified as e.g., 'C:\julia-1.6.0\bin\julia.exe --project=.'